 Also, just between you and me, if you search the title of a book on Google and type “PDF” next to it , chances are you’ll find a fan-written copy somewhere online.

 Making a video

-What makes video-making so useful is that it can enrich both your personal and professional life.
-As well as sending silly videos to your friends and family, you can also use them to share feel-good and educational content to your colleagues and students.
+What makes video production so useful is that it can enrich both your personal and professional life.
+As well as sending silly videos to your friends and family, you can also use them to share feel-good and educational content with your colleagues and students.
 For example, look at Dionne’s video, in which she tests out teaching apps with her daughter, Elayna.